-- Using specialist assessment tools to inform planning - Access arrangements for children with physical impairments - Specific areas of special educational need e.g., ASD, Diabetes, Hearing Impairment, Down Syndrome awareness etc. - Applying the new SEN Code of Practice, - Using specialist medical equipment such as Epipen, entral feeding and tracheostomy care etc. - SEND Policy Reviews
+- Using specialist assessment tools to inform planning

+- Access arrangements for children with physical impairments

+- Specific areas of special educational need

+- Applying the SEN Code of Practice

+- · Using specialist medical equipment

+- SEND Policy Reviews

 What if I want to complain?

 Our school has a complaints policy which can be found on our website.
 If you wish to complain we always suggest you come and speak to us first to try to resolve any issues.